topseed/topseed-webcomps/README.md

 # Usage:

 To setup and run, follow [these instructions](https://docs.topseed.io/tutorial/9-comps/), beginning with item 6 (Download and unzip...).
-This is part of a [10-step Web App Best Practices Tutorial](https://docs.topseed.io/tutorial/0-agenda/).
+This is part of a[10-step Web App Best Practices Tutorial](https://docs.topseed.io/tutorial/0-agenda/).
 Refer to chapters 1-8 for the concepts applied in this project.

 A printed version of the tutorials/Lab Book is available from <https://m.appthings.io> .